-You’ll need a suitable CRM at the centre of your business to help you manage sales leads and customer data, build marketing lists and manage workflows.
+When starting your new business, you’ll need to find the best CRM for startups to help you manage sales leads and customer data, build marketing lists and manage workflows.

 - What is CRM?